nfourtythree/craft-entriessubset/README.md

 ## Entries Subset Roadmap

 * Tidy all the things
-* Show hide entry types based on sections selection
+* Show / hide entry types based on sections selected
 * Make it more obvious what the criteria is when selecting entries in the ElementSelectorModal

 ## Entries Subset Changelog